msd-jjp/book-store-ui/readme.txt

 ====================================================================================

-3)
 indexedDb

 do not wait for image_get_cycle (do one separate cycle for indexedDB only) do not call indexedDB for only one img --> load at least 5 img in memory.

 indexedDB bookPage:
-    readDate
     max all page 1000
     render 5 more if ...

-    update readDate on every read

-on worker failed: try createWorker or goBack from reader.

 ====================================================================================